 In the Company of Women Awards

-Presented by the Miami-Dade Parks, Recreation and Open Spaces Department, in partnership with the Miami-Dade County Commission for Women and the Parks Foundation of Miami-Dade, the In the Company of Women Awards honors women who have shown professional development, community responsibility, contribution to women’s progress, leadership and vision and promotion of pluralism in the following categories:
+Hosted by the Parks Foundation of Miami-Dade, in partnership with Miami-Dade Parks, Recreation and Open Spaces Department and the Miami-Dade County Commission for Women, the annual In the Company of Women Awards Dinner and Ceremony honors outstanding women leaders who have shown professional development, community responsibility, contribution to women’s progress, leadership and vision, and promotion of pluralism, in ten categories:

 - Outstanding Woman in Arts and Entertainment

 - Outstanding Woman in Health and Human Services